xhh261672/Demon/Database/README.md

     select Scores.Score, count(Ranking.Score) as Rank
     from Scores, (select distinct Score from Scores) as Ranking where Ranking.Score >= Scores.Score  group by Scores.Id order by Scores.Score desc;

+##Consecutive Numbers:

+    select distinct a.Num from Logs a, Logs b, Logs c where a.Num = b.Num and b.Id = a.Id + 1
+    and b.Num = c.Num and c.Id = b.Id + 1;